 Prefer to work weekends and keep some of your weekdays free?
-Have young children and want a job with a consistent 9-5 schedule?
+Have young children and want a job with a consistent 9-to-5 schedule?

 Because medical office assistants have a wide variety of employment options, they have some choices regarding work hours.

 For example, hospitals often have shifts that run around the clock, while family clinics typically open from 9 to 5.
 Many clinic jobs have options for day, evening, and weekend hours.

 You can find the schedule that works best for your needs.

 7. This work is challenging and personally rewarding